 The Waiver is operated by the Department of Behavioral Health and Developmental Disabilities, Division of Developmental Disabilities.
-The State Medicaid Agency delegates the operational management of the waiver to the Division through interagency agreement that is in draft for final review at this time.
+The State Medicaid Agency delegates the operational management of the waiver to the Division through interagency agreement.
 Functions of the operating agency are outlined in this agreement, and continue as defined in the master agreement and supplement specific to management of the waiver programs.
 The interagency agreement builds expectations for the operating agency through the use of indicators, methods for assuring waiver requirements, deliverables, and the frequency of receipt of the deliverables.
 Formal monitoring of the waiver requirements by the State Medicaid Agency is performed quarterly with response to the Operating Agency following review of deliverables.
 In addition to the formal review of assurance reports from the Operating Agency, monthly and quarterly face-to-face reviews of waiver assurances provide the opportunity to review data, trends, remediation activities and outcomes.